plake492/liri-bot/README.md

 ## How LIRI works:

 LIRI is constructed exclusivly using javaScript and is read through node.js.
 The code is broken down into multiple functions that each handle individual queries.
 The code first takes in the users selection and determains which function to call.
 In this case, its checking to see if the user is accesing OMDB, Bands in Town, or Spotify.
 Once LIRI has determained which function to run, it takes a user prompted input and uses that to initiate a search for that particular information, such as:  **Bon Iver**, or **The Lion King**.
+LIRI is also run through prompts from *[inquirer](https://www.npmjs.com/package/inquirer)* in order to make a more streamline user experiance and cut down the amount of extraneous typing.

 <br>